fabric8io/fabric8/docs/profiles.md

 * **esb** It is a child of **camel**,**mq** & more profiles and also defines the *Fuse ESB* feature repository.

 ### Changing the profile of a container
-At any give time you are able to change on of more of the profiles that are assigned to a container.
+At any given time you are able to change one of more of the profiles that are assigned to a container.
 You can use the [fabric:container-change-profile](commands/fabric-container-change-profile.html) command as shown below:

       fabric:container-change-profile mycontainer myprofile